mideind/GreynirServer/docs/setup_linux.md

 sudo update-locale
 ```

-NB: If a PostgreSQL database is already running, it needs to be restarted after the locale change:
+NB: If a PostgreSQL database is already running, it needs to be restarted:

 ```
 sudo systemctl restart postgresql